Home › Blog › Customer Insight: Types, Benefits, Strategies, and Tools

 Example 1: Exploring ethnicity

-Example 2: Identifying profession
+Example 2: Identifying the profession

 For this, you can use customer insight software like Qualaroo.
 It offers different survey templates to choose from and comes with advanced analytics with targeting and filtering options.